ky4ds/ky4ds.github.io/_posts/2021-06-12-loading-coil-calculator.markdown

 When I built my trapped 17m/20m trapped dipole with \\(X-L = 200Ω\\), the 20m section was less than half the length I expected it to be.
 That means my inductance, and therefore my inductive reactance, was too high and should have been lower.
-However this calculator gives a \\(X-L\\) of over 200Ω for almost all combinations of wire diameter and electrical height, when I should have expected less.

 Turns out my reactance was too high because I overshot the coil distance from feedpoint.
 I calculated